 1) I feel fewer irrational hunger pains throughout the day.

 This leads me to believe that diet soda had been distorting my perception of calories consumed throughout the day.
-Nothing made me salivate over a greasy burger like a diet coke!
+Nothing made me salivate over a greasy plate of fries like a diet coke!

 2) I don’t crave salt as much as I did before.